 Congress may wish to explore why no additional funds were requested for SFI/ICS for FY2009 when one of the goals for the fiscal year is to expand the program to at least one additional port and to add more capacity at other designated ports.
-CBP Congressional Budget Justification materials, in fact, indicate that the \$149 million request for ICS in FY2009 includes an \$11 million reduction for Secure Freight.
+CBP Congressional Budget Justification materials indicate that the \$149 million request for ICS in FY2009 includes an \$11 million reduction for Secure Freight.
 It is unclear from the budget materials what this reduction represents.
 Congress may wish to explore what this reduction consists of, and what potential impacts the reduction will have on the SFI program.
+Both draft-H.R.
+6947 and Senate-reported S. 3181 would fund ICS/CSI at the requested level for FY2009.